Brian-K-Gathui/The_Reading_Tree/README.md

   - Well-structured relational database with at least six tables: Books, Authors, Publishers, Warehouses, and Customers.
   - Leverages SQLAlchemy ORM for efficient data manipulation.
   - Employs Alembic for database migrations, facilitating future database schema changes.

+## CLI Usage and Workflow

+The CLI for The Reading Tree Bookstore Management System provides a user-friendly interface for managing the bookstore's inventory and customer details.
+Below is a detailed description of how to use the CLI and the workflow for each available function:

+### Main Menu

+Upon launching the application, users are greeted with a main menu displaying six options:

+1. **Manage Publishers**
+2. **Manage Authors**
+3. **Manage Books**
+4. **Manage Warehouses**
+5. **Manage Customers**
+6. **Exit**

+Users can navigate through the menu by entering the corresponding number for their desired operation.
+Each submenu provides options to perform specific actions related to the chosen entity.

+---

+### Publisher Management
+- **Add Publisher**: Allows users to input a publisher's details such as name, address, phone, and URL.
+- **View All Publishers**: Displays a table of all publishers in the database.
+- **Update Publisher**: Prompts the user to select a publisher by name and update their details.
+- **Delete Publisher**: Allows users to remove a publisher by name.
+- **Find Publisher by Name**: Searches for a specific publisher and displays their details.
+- **Go Back**: Returns to the main menu.

+---

+### Author Management
+- **Add Author**: Enables users to add an author by entering their name, address, and URL.
+- **View All Authors**: Lists all authors in the system.
+- **Update Author**: Prompts the user to update the details of an existing author.
+- **Delete Author**: Removes an author based on their name.
+- **Find Author by Name**: Searches for an author by name and displays their information.
+- **Go Back**: Returns to the main menu.

+---

+### Book Management
+- **Add Book**: Allows users to add a new book, requiring details like ISBN, title, price, publisher, and year.
+- **View All Books**: Lists all books stored in the database.
+- **Update Book**: Updates an existing book's details based on its ISBN.
+- **Delete Book**: Removes a book from the inventory by its ISBN.
+- **Find Book by ISBN**: Searches for a specific book using its ISBN.
+- **Go Back**: Returns to the main menu.

+---

+### Warehouse Management
+- **Add Warehouse**: Lets users add a new warehouse by entering its code, phone number, and address.
+- **View All Warehouses**: Displays all registered warehouses.
+- **Update Warehouse**: Prompts the user to modify a warehouse's details.
+- **Delete Warehouse**: Deletes a warehouse by its code.
+- **Find Warehouse by Code**: Searches for a warehouse based on its unique code.
+- **Go Back**: Returns to the main menu.

+---

+### Customer Management
+- **Add Customer**: Allows users to input a customer's details such as email, name, phone, and address.
+- **View All Customers**: Lists all customers in the database.
+- **Update Customer**: Updates customer details based on their email.
+- **Delete Customer**: Removes a customer from the system by their email.
+- **Find Customer by Email**: Searches for a specific customer using their email.
+- **Go Back**: Returns to the main menu.

+---

+### Exit
+Selecting the "Exit" option clears the terminal screen and displays a goodbye message before terminating the program.

+---

+### Input Validation
+All user inputs are validated using the `validate_input` function to ensure correct data types and acceptable values.
+This feature prevents invalid entries and enhances the system's reliability.

 ## Technologies Used